Sawall-Lab/Lab_management/5_Live_coral_measurements/3D_Models_Agisoft_Metashape_Pro.md

 - If there are alignment issues, the system will say there are misaligned photos.
     1. In Workspace, select the chunk with misaligned photos and its drop-down menu will appear.
     2. Select “Images” – it will say how many images are aligned, and the misaligned frames will appear with “NA” (see below).
-        a.
-If there are very few misaligned images (less than 20%), their absence won’t negatively affect the model, and coverage is good already, remove the misaligned photos.
+        - If there are very few misaligned images (less than 20%), their absence won’t negatively affect the model, and coverage is good already, remove the misaligned photos.
-        b.
-If there are many misaligned images, remove all images and import the video again with a different Frame Step value.
+        - If there are many misaligned images, remove all images and import the video again with a different Frame Step value.

 <p>
   <img src="../images/Agisoft_Align.png" alt="Agisoft Misalignment" width="400">